Home / Resources / Hire a Fortnite Creative / UEFN map developer

 Verify the portfolio is actually theirs

 The single most common UEFN hiring scam is a stolen portfolio — someone showing off islands they didn't build.
 Screenshots and even video can be faked or lifted.
 Two checks defeat it.
 First, ask the developer to open the island live in Fortnite under their own creator name and cross-check the island code on the spot.
-Second, look the work up in the VerifyUGC map registry to see whether it's filed as authentically theirs or flagged as copied.
+Second, confirm the island's published creator name matches the person pitching you — a lifted portfolio falls apart the moment the credit points at someone else.
 If they'll only send stills and won't load it live under their account, treat the entire portfolio as unverified and walk.

 Red flags that should slow you down